tailwindlabs/tailwindcss/docs/source/docs/shadows.blade.md

 ## Responsive

-To control the shadow of an element at a specific breakpoint, add a `{breakpoint}:` prefix to any existing shadow utility.
+To control the shadow of an element at a specific breakpoint, add a `{screen}:` prefix to any existing shadow utility.
 For example, use `md:shadow-lg` to apply the `shadow-lg` utility at only medium screen sizes and above.

 For more information about Tailwind's responsive design features, check out the [Responsive Design](/workflow/responsive-design) documentation.